Nina Dobrev Rocks Skimpy Black Bathing Suit In Sexy Photo With Miles Teller’s Fiancee

 Nina says her other favorite episode was titled “The Departed,” and focused on the death of her character’s parents.
 Dobrev says she liked filming the episode because she got to film underwater, and she loves doing stunts.

-The actress says the episode and filming it was “emotional,” but also very cool to be able to do some underwater scenes due to a storyline where her character and her parents’ car drives off of a bridge and she nearly drowns before being pulled out of the water.
+The actress says the episode and filming was “emotional,” but it was also very cool to be able to do some underwater scenes due to a storyline where her character and her parents’ car drives off of a bridge and she nearly drowns before being pulled out of the water.

 Fans can see more of Nina Dobrev by following the actress on Instagram.